Are you looking for the best hip strengthening exercises that can help you improve your athletic performance and reduce the risk of injury?

 Targeted muscles: Gluteus Maximus, Gluteus Medius, Gluteus Minimus and Tensor Fascia Lata.

-Make sure your hips and feet are stacked in neutral position—Meaning right hip directly over the left hip (or the other way around).
+Make sure your hips and feet are stacked in a neutral position—Meaning right hip directly over the left hip (or the other way around).
 And keep your body in a straight line from ankles to head.

 Next, place your lower hand on the floor in front for support, and upper hand is resting upon your upper hip.
 Keep your pelvis in a neutral position.
 Engage your core muscles to support and the spine.